dariafrank/Soviet-journals/README.md

 ## CODING SPECIFICATIONS
-Please refer to documenation on variables for coding specifications and values.
+For coding specifications and detailed explanation of values please refer to the documenation on variables.

 ### Author ID ('author_id')
 Each unique author has a randomly assigned ID.
 Groups of authors ('author group') and editorials ('editors editors') are marked as '1' and '2' respectively.
 Groups of authors don't contain details of individual contributors.